1098-T Tax Documents

 Why didn’t I qualify to receive a 1098-T?

-The 1098-T is only for activity charged on the bill from the previous calendar year from January 1 to December 31.
-For example, if you registered for the spring 2013 the billed amount appears in December 2012 therefore these charge will be in your 2012 1098-T form.
+The 1098-T is only for activity bill payments from the previous calendar year from January 1 to December 31.
+For example, if you registered for the spring 2013 the billed and paid amount appears in December 2012 therefore the amounts will be in your 2012 1098-T form.

 Can Saint Peter’s University help me with tax advice?